 You might be more familiar with Gen Z than you think

 Have you heard the theory that generations actually cycle?
-Research shows that instead of each new generation exhibiting an entirely new combination of personality traits, values, and habits – that instead, each new generation mirrors a generation that comes before it.
+Research shows that instead of each new generation exhibiting an entirely new combination of personality traits, values, and habits—that instead, each new generation mirrors one of the previous generations that came before it.

-But very soon, they will be joining the workforce, earning salaries, and living into the consumer preferences they began developing as teens.
+But very soon, they will be joining the workforce, earning salaries, and living out the consumer preferences they developed as teens.
 Learning how to communicate with and influence Gen Z now at an impressionable age before teens are earning salaries is an investment that will pay off once these teens grow into the youngest members of our workforce and their spending power grows with them.

 Gen Z is the most diverse generation yet